 Much of the support available is provided through charity and voluntary organisations like ourselves.
 We provide a safe, confidential environment in which bereaved people can share their experiences and feelings, so giving and gaining support from each other.
 Our services are run by volunteers who have been bereaved by suicide.
 It is our experience that many people feel unable to share or don’t feel understood until they talk with another person who has also been bereaved by suicide.

 We run support groups across the UK, a helpline and an email service which are based on the principle of self help and sharing (we do not provide counselling).
 We also provide information through our publications and this website.
-Contact our office if you would like some business cards that include our website and helpline details, also for a small fee we can provide bulk supplies of our publication Support After a Suicide.
+Order our support resources and signposting leaflets here.

 Our services are only available to 18’s – we recommend people younger than this explore the range of organisations who can support under 18’s.